Kobe Bryant: National team career

-On June 23, 2008, Bryant was named to the USA Men's Senior National Team for the 2008 Summer Olympics.
-This was his first time going to the Olympics.
-Bryant scored 20 points, including 13 in the fourth quarter, along with six assists, as Team USA defeated Spain 118–107 in the gold medal game on August 24, 2008, for its first gold medal in a worldwide competition since the 2000 Olympics.
-He averaged 15.0 points, 2.8 rebounds, and 2.1 assists while shooting .462 from the field in eight Olympic contests.
+Bryant won Olympic gold medals in 2008 and 2012.
+He was named to the USA Men's Senior National Team for the 2008 Summer Olympics.
+In his first trip to the Olympics. he scored 20, along with six assists, as Team USA defeated Spain 118–107 in the gold medal game for its first gold medal since the 2000 Olympics.
+He averaged 15.0/2.8/2.1, shooting .462 in the eight Olympic contests.
+This team is occasionally referred to as "The Redeem Team".
+He rejoined the national team for the 2012 Summer Olympics.
+After winning another gold medal, he decided to retire from the team. finished his national team career with a 26–0 record.

-Bryant rejoined the national team for the 2012 Summer Olympics.
-After winning another gold medal, he decided to retire from the team.
-Bryant finished his national team career with a record of 26–0 across three tournaments, winning a gold medal each time.
+In retirement, he was one of the global ambassadors of the 2019 FIBA Basketball World Cup in China.
+One of the LA 2028 emblem variations is inspired by Bryant and his brand.